JoshStrobl/Frala/README.md

     Error   error  // Error that occurred during parsing }
 ```

 #### Term

-Term is a map[string]string, as each Term has a map of language -> value (where language is a string and value is a string)
+Term is a `map[string]string`, as each Term has a map of language -> value (where language is a string and value is a string)

 ``` go
 type Term map[string]string